Irresistible (Steve Harley & Cockney Rebel song): Critical reception

-On its release, Di Cross of Record Mirror described Harley as a "purveyor of the perfect pop song" and considered "Irresistible" to be "a catchy little number" adding that it is "not quite Cockney Rebel, but then Steve isn't 21 anymore."
+Upon its release, Di Cross of Record Mirror described Harley as a "purveyor of the perfect pop song" and considered "Irresistible" to be "a catchy little number", adding that it is "not quite Cockney Rebel, but then Steve isn't 21 anymore".
 In another issue of Record Mirror, "Irresistible" was one of a number of singles reviewed by ABC.
 Mark White commented that the song "sounds like it was written, arranged and produced on a poolside in LA", and David Yarritu added, "This would be good if someone like Lulu was singing it... jaunty, I liked the marimbas."
 Phil Murphy of Newcastle Journal commented on the unlikely blend of pairing of Harley's "original melodic rock" and Most's "sometimes crass pop".
 He added, "An ironic letter home from a soldier in Belfast, it is couched in jaunty love song format and works well."
+John W. Milne of the Banffshire Journal noted that Harley had returned with an "excellent single".

-Max Bell of Number One wrote, "Irresistible?
+Max Bell of Number One was negative in his review, writing, "Irresistible?
 Hardly.
 Remember 'Mr Soft'?
 'Come Up and See Me, Make Me Smile'?
 You don't?
 You're not missing much, except that they were a thousand times more entertaining than this hackneyed dirge.
 Knock it on the head Steve, there's a good chap."
+Jack Barron of Sounds stated, "Lo!
+Look what this way slithers from the ago of pop purgatory – 'tis Cockney Rebel.
+Lo!
+Look what slips that way into the bin – 'tis a Steve Harley record."

 In his 1990 book The Penguin Encyclopedia of Popular Music, Donald Clarke noted, "Harley came back in '85 and skirted the charts with the catchy 'Irresistible'."